FlorianJa/GitLabToGitHubSync/README.md

-## How to clone a GitLab repo to GitHub
+## How to clone/mirror/sync a GitLab repo to GitHub

+The following method only syncs from GitLab to GitHub!

 1. Create GitLab Repo and push content
 2. Create GitHub Repo